johanfortus/Employee-Management-System/README.md

 Built using Python and the Flask framework, this web application offers a seamless and intuitive user interface.
 The backend is powered by MySQL, with SQLAlchemy as the ORM (Object-Relational Mapping) tool, ensuring effective data handling and integrity.

-Key features of this application include comprehensive employee data management, real-time updates, and secure data storage.
-The system's design prioritizes ease of use, making it accessible for users with varying levels of technical expertise.

 ## Setup
 Clone directory:
 ```